C3 AI Documentation Home

 }

-The db annotation that indicates the Db.Domain.
+The @db(domain='datalake') annotation declares that this Type belongs to the datalake Db.Domain.

 Db.Domain configuration